Jennie-geo/Jennie-geo/README.md

 - 🔭 I’m currently working with @Decagon
 - :computer: Most used line of code `git commit -m "finished implementing issue section"`
 - 🤔 I’m looking for a challenging project to hop on, i'm open to collaborations 😊. checkout [My portfolio website]("https://muazuabu.netlify.app/")
-- 📫 How to reach me: muazu.dev@gmail.com.
+- 📫 How to reach me: isintumejenny@gmail.com.
-- 😄 observation: I know my name can be difficult to pronounce esp for a first timer😃, buh it fine, you can just call me sunday
-- ⚡ Fun fact: I am a music freak, i dO not even remember that i need to EAT whenever i am in my music realm, a foodie like me😃... ikr😏, it still amuses me too
+- ⚡ Fun fact: I am a movie freak.
+If am not coding, am watching movie.
+Most times, i forget to EAT when i am in my movie realm, it still amuses me.

 #### Top Technologies